containers/nri-plugins/README.md

 ```

 You can also check the difference in resource allocation using an alternative sequence
 of steps.
-Remove the simple test pod, remove the nri-resmgr deployment, re-create the
+Remove the simple test pod, remove the nri-resource-policy deployment, re-create the
-simple test pod, check the resources, re-create the nri-resmgr deployment, then check
+simple test pod, check the resources, re-create the nri-resource-policy deployment, then check
 the resources and compare to the previous.
 You should see the resources reassigned so
 that the containers in the pod are isolated from each other into different NUMA nodes
 if your HW setup makes this possible.